KBluelvl/Chess/README.md

 Just open the project in any IDE or console and run `main.java`.

 ### Netbeans users
-To make everything work, there are several steps:
+To make everything work on console, there are several steps:

 1. It is recommended to use a different Maven version to have colors in the output.
 For example: apache-maven-3.3.9.<br>
    Link: https://archive.apache.org/dist/maven/maven-3/3.3.9/binaries/